iGuruMaster/Prediction-Market-App/README.md

-# 🔮 PredictMarket - Advanced Prediction Market Platform
+# 🔮 PredictMarket - Advanced Prediction Market App Platform

 A sophisticated, production-ready prediction market application built with React, TypeScript, and modern web technologies.
 This platform enables users to create, trade, and profit from predictions on future events across various categories.